ACINQ/eclair/docs/slate/index.html.md

 ok
 ```

-Initiates a cooperative close for a give channel that belongs to this eclair node, the API returns once the funding_signed message has been negotiated.
+Initiates a cooperative close for a give channel that belongs to this eclair node, the API returns once the _funding_signed_ message has been negotiated.
 If you specified a scriptPubKey then the closing transaction will spend to that address.
-Note that you must specify at least a 'channelId' or 'shortChannelId'.
+Note that you must specify at least a _channelId_ **or** _shortChannelId_.

 ### HTTP Request